 Why You’ll Love This Hugo Spritz Recipe

-I honestly love making this spritz because it’s made with fresh and invigorating ingredients.
-Mint and lime are a match made in heaven, so make sure you have extra on hand so everyone can add more to their individual drinks!
-Here’s a list of everything you’ll need, but be sure to check out the recipe card for measurements.
+Hugo spritz ingredients are simple and fresh!
+Mint and lime are a match made in heaven, so make sure you have extra on hand so everyone can add more garnish to their individual drinks!

 prosecco, st. germain elderflower liqueur, limes, and mint